tuan0504/kotlin_coroutine_architecture/README.md

 7. Exceptionhandling. -- DONE
 8. Cachinghandling. -- DONE
 9. SecureAndroidappfrom:
-a.
-DecompileAPK  -- DONE (progruard)
+  * DecompileAPK  -- DONE (progruard)
-b.
-Rooteddevice  -- NOT
+  * Rooteddevice  -- NOT
-c.
-Data transmission via network -- NOT (intent to use SSL)
+  * Data transmission via network -- NOT (intent to use SSL)
-d.
-Encryption for sensitive information -- NOT ( intent to use SQLCipher for Database) 10.Accessibility for Disability Supports -- NOT 11.Entity relationship diagram for the database -- DONE 12.Readme file includes: -- DONE
+  * Encryption for sensitive information -- NOT ( intent to use SQLCipher for Database)
+10. Accessibility for Disability Supports -- NOT
+11. Entity relationship diagram for the database -- DONE
+12. Readme file includes: -- DONE